siriussecurity/notebooks/README.md

 !pip install ipynb
 !pip install msal

-# Import the functions and classes from the msticpy_ti_providers notebook
+# Import the functions and classes from the TI providers and data drivers notebooks
 from ipynb.fs.full.msticpy_ti_providers import *
 from ipynb.fs.full.msticpy_data_drivers import *
 ```